 But another swimming anime?
 I think it could probably match the quality of Free!
 In the end, my enjoyment of the show will all depend on the dynamics between the different characters, so we’ll have to wait and see if viewers will fall in love with this new group of swimming athletes as much as they did with Free!

-Dive!! will be available to watch on Amazon Prime.
+Dive!! will be available to watch on Amazon Strike.

 Keppeki Danshi!
 Aoyama-kun